avgxm/getdata-010-p1/README.md

 ## Processing
 The R script run_analysis.R does the following:

-1. Read all the input files into data frames (The input files must be unzipped into the default directory first).
+1. Read all the input files into data frames (The input files must be unzipped into the default directory first)
-2. Combine the test and train data frames into new.
+2. Combine the test and train data frames into new
-3. Subset the new df, selecting columns whose' names contain "Activity", "Subject", ".std.", ".mean.".
+3. Subset the new df, selecting columns whose' names contain "Activity", "Subject", ".std.", ".mean."
-4. Compute averages of variables grouped by Activity, Subject.
+4. Compute averages of variables grouped by Activity, Subject
-5. Write the resulting df to file.
+5. Write the resulting df to file

 *Tested with RStudio 0.98.1091 on Apple OS X 10.10.1 (14B25)*